10 Celebrities and Famous People With Bipolar Disorder

 Mel Gibson is an Academy Award winning actor who first talked about being diagnosed with bipolar disorder in 2008.

-Many stories about Gibson have been circulating around the web for years, and some people wonder if he is mentally ill, or just a jerk.
-Recordings of him drunk and possibly suffering an episode of mania are widespread.
+Stories about Gibson had been circulating for years, and some people wondered if he was mentally ill, or had some kind of problem.
+Recordings of him drunk and possibly suffering an episode of mania were widespread.

 5. Demi Lovato

 Demi Lovato is an award-winning American singer, songwriter, actress and television personality.
-Like many people suffering from bipolar, Lovato also has a dual diagnosis of drug addiction.
+Like many people struggling with the condition, Lovato is a famous person with bipolar who also had a dual diagnosis of drug addiction.

 Instead of keeping her mental health issues out of the press, she uses her fame to raise awareness.
 Like many others, it took years for Lovato to get her diagnosis.